 Some strategies for looking after yourself include:

-- Taking a break from the news and social media;
+- Consider taking a break from the news and social media

-- Doing things that make you feel safe and calm;
+- Do things that make you feel safe and calm

-- Creating a routine that will help you have a sense of control;
+- Create a routine that will help you have a sense of control

-- Connecting with your co-workers or other social connections via phone or online; and
+- Connect with your co-workers or other social connections via phone or online

-- Staying active while complying with restrictions by doing some exercise or stretches at home.
+- Stay active while complying with restrictions by doing some exercise or stretches at home

 Allow yourself to feel a sense of achievement for the work you are doing.
 Customer service and other essential services are often underpaid and undervalued.
 Your work is helping all of us get through a crisis, and for that you should be proud.